List of Subjects

 Having previously studied English Literature at SEC Level (MQF Level 3, or equivalent) is beneficial.

 Studying French at Intermediate or Advanced Level offers academic, professional, and cultural benefits.
 It improves communication skills vital for Malta’s international role.
-French is widely spoken, and is an official language of the EU, UN, UNESCO, NATO and other organisations.
-Proficiency opens careers in diplomacy, tourism, aviation, hospitality, translation, education and EU institutions, where multilingualism is valuable.
+French is widely spoken and is an official language of the European Union, United Nations, UNESCO, NATO and other organisations.
+Proficiency in French opens up career opportunities in diplomacy, tourism, aviation, hospitality, translation, education and EU institutions, where multilingualism is highly valued.
 Learning French also fosters critical thinking and cultural awareness, mainly through literature.
-It helps students connect with the French-speaking cultures, travel confidently, and access diverse media.
+It helps students connect with French-speaking cultures, travel confidently, and access diverse media.
 Overall, French enhances both employability and global awareness.

 Advanced Level